ARTorres22/CPE-487-A-Final-Project/README.md

 - Port maps for `brick` and `tone` were included to complete connections between the modules.
 - The `mball` process was extensively overhauled to integrate brick interactions, enabling ball movement logic to work seamlessly with brick collision and destruction.

-### 3. `brick.vhd` and `brickmaker.vhd`
+### 3. `brick.vhd`
-`brickmaker.vhd` and `brick.vhd` are both brand new files that we created in order to add in bricks and place them on the screen and to handle the ball's collision with the bricks, respectively.\
+`brick.vhd` is a brand new file that we created in order to add in bricks and place them on the screen and to handle the ball's collision with the bricks.
-`brickmaker.vhd`\
 INPUT PORTS:
 - v_sync: synchronization signal for processing the screen refresh
 - pixel_row and pixel_col: coordinates of the pixel on the screen